Calvary: Biblical references and names

 The English names Calvary and Golgotha derive from the Vulgate Latin Calvariae, Calvariae locus and locum (all meaning "place of the Skull" or "a Skull"), and Golgotha used by Jerome in his translations of Matthew 27:33, Mark 15:22, Luke 23:33, and John 19:17.
-Versions of these names have been used in English since at least the 10th century, a tradition shared with most European languages including French (Calvaire), Spanish and Italian (Calvario), pre-Lutheran German (Calvarie), Polish (Kalwaria), Croatian (Kalvarija), and Lithuanian (Kalvarijos).
+Versions of these names have been used in English since at least the 10th century, a tradition shared with most European languages including French (Calvaire), Cymraeg (Calfaria), Spanish and Italian (Calvario), pre-Lutheran German (Calvarie), Polish (Kalwaria), Croatian (Kalvarija), and Lithuanian (Kalvarijos).
 The 1611 King James Version borrowed the Latin forms directly, while Wycliffe and other translators anglicized them in forms like Caluarie, Caluerie, and Calueri which were later standardized as Calvary.
 While the Gospels merely identify Golgotha as a "place", Christian tradition has described the location as a hill or mountain since at least the 6th century.
-It has thus often been referenced as Mount Calvary in English hymns and literature.
+It has thus often been referred to as Mount Calvary in English hymns and literature.

 In the 1769 King James Version, the relevant verses of the New Testament are: